 - The first arriving unit to your location will most likely be a Police Department cruiser.
 A cruisers is sent to all medicals to ensure that the scene is safe for the other incoming responders and to begin any immediate medical treatment that may be needed.
 The Groveland Fire Rescue will then arrive to your home in our medical response vehicles, with up to four Firefighter/EMT’s.
 These Basic Life Support units perform lifesaving interventions before the arrival of an ambulance.
 They also prepare the patient(s) for transport.
 Next, an ambulance will arrive.
 This ambulance may be at the Basic or Advanced Life Support level depending on the nature and severity of the call.

 - The units arriving to your location for other emergencies will vary depending on the nature.
 For any reported or confirmed structure fires, fire alarm activations, odor of gas in the building, or reported smoke in the building, you should expect to see two police cruisers and multiple Fire apparatus on an initial response, and more if needed.
 For carbon monoxide (CO) and smoke detector activations with no smoke or fire present, you may only see one engine company respond.
 Firefighters and dispatchers are well trained in knowing what equipment is needed for different emergencies.
 Responses that may seem excessive or too light are most likely not.

 Whenever on a 911 call, it is important to remain calm and speak clearly.
 While this may be difficult, the clearer you are, the better we can tailor the response with appropriate personnel and apparatus.
 If for any reason you believe you situation is an emergency, please dial 911 and NOT our business line.

-For information on what happens if your 911 call involves a police matter, visit the Groveland Police Department website.
+For information on what happens if your 911 call involves a police matter, contact the Groveland Police Department here.